yearn/YIPS/YIPS/yip-51.md

 ## Background

-The high level design of the next iteration of Yearn Vaults, v2, has been voted on and approved by YFI holders.[[1]](#References) It is currently in the later stages of the development cycle.
+The high level design of the next iteration of Yearn Vaults, v2, has been voted on and approved by YFI holders.
+It is currently in the later stages of the development cycle.
 Testing has begun, and security audits are in progress.

 With the new vaults likely being weeks away from launch, it is high time to finalize how fees will be collected in them.